 Or, get an inexpensive massage gadget to soothe your neck, shoulders, and body.

-Here are 3 great options: HoMedics Quatro mini massager, ENOWPO rechargeable mini massager, Shiatsu back & neck massager.
+Here are three great options: HoMedics Quatro mini massager, ENOWPO rechargeable mini massager, Shiatsu back & neck massager.

 Smiling works in two ways.
-We do it when we’re happy, but the act of smiling can also cause you to feel happier.
+We do it when we’re happy, but smiling can also make us feel happier.

 So even if you’re feeling crappy, go ahead and paste a big smile on your face.
 Soon you’ll actually start to feel better!